 Top 3 Solar feed-in Tariffs in NSW

-Energy suppliers will pay you a wholesale price for any surplus solar energy you export back to the grid.
-This is known as a feed-in tariff or net metering.
-The price is lower than what you buy back at, but coupled with your solar panels, it still means considerable savings on your electricity bills.
+Electricity providers will reimburse you at a market rate for any surplus solar energy you supply back to the grid.
+This scheme is known as a feed-in tariff or net metering.
+Although the rate you receive is less than what you would pay if you were buying energy, integrating this arrangement with your solar panels can substantially reduce your power bills.

-Solar feed-in tariffs are slowly decreasing and are the lowest since the scheme started, but they still do equal big savings.
-The time when battery storage will be a better alternative is fast approaching as battery prices continue to fall.
+Solar feed-in tariffs are slowly decreasing and are the lowest since the scheme started, but they still do equally large savings.
+This is a core reason to take battery storage as a better alternative.
+Also, there will be huge customer adaptation change for batteries in near future due to decrease in sudden prices.

 You can see the full list of solar feed-in tariffs for NSW as offered at time of writing this artilce.